adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 Plotting
 --------

-For plotting there are three properties.
+For plotting there is one property :py:attr:`.Kpoints.labels` and two methods (:py:meth:`.Kpoints.ticks`, :py:meth:`.Kpoints.flatten_points`).
 Two of them are for the high symmetry points and describe the labels and position of ticks on the x-axis:

 .. doctest::